-Objective 8.2 Sourcewise will support the administration of and access of hot/frozen nutritious meals to eligible older adults, at least 60 Projected Start and End Dates Title IIIB Funded PD or C 4 Update Status5 years and older, who are homebound and/or unable to ⊠2020-2021 ☐ Yes prepare meals or shop on a consistent basis for themselves. □ 2021-2022 ⊠ No The Sourcewise Meals on Wheels program will support older adults remain independent in their homes, avoid □ 2022-2023 hospitalization, cater to their special dietary needs, and manage chronic health issues. □2023-2024 Sourcewise will provide Meals on Wheels in coordination with a meal delivery service which complies with the Dietary Guidelines for Americans (while incorporating special needs of the older adult population) access to nutrition meals regardless of their ability to pay.
-(Reference Section 8-4, 6) (1.515.51.55 555.51.5 1, 6)
+Objective 8.2 Sourcewise will support the administration of and access of het/frezen putritious mode to eligible older adults, at least 60.
+Projected Start and End Dates Title IIIB Funded PD or C 4 Update Status5 hot/frozen nutritious meals to eligible older adults, at least 60 years and older, who are homebound and/or unable to ⊠2020-2021 ☐ Yes prepare meals or shop on a consistent basis for themselves. ⊠ 2021-2022 ⊠ No The Sourcewise Meals on Wheels program will support older adults remain independent in their homes, avoid ⊠ 2022-2023 hospitalization, cater to their special dietary needs, and manage chronic health issues. ⊠2023-2024 Sourcewise will provide Meals on Wheels in coordination with a qualified meal delivery service which complies with the Dietary Guidelines for Americans (while incorporating special needs of the older adult population) access to nutrition meals regardless of their ability to pay.
+(Reference Section 8-4, 6)